IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_file.rst

 For configuration and setup, see `Playbook Documentation`_.

-This `sample playbook`_ shows how to manage USS file or directory on the remote z/OS system via z/OSMF.
+This `sample playbook`_ shows how to manage USS file or directory on z/OS system via z/OSMF.

 .. code-block:: yaml